waydabber/BetterDisplay/README.md

 Please don't forget to star the GitHub page and spread the word about the app. :)

-## Compatibility

-- The app should be compatible with all M1 class machines running macOS Monterey (MacBook Air, Mini, 2020 and 2021 MacBook Pros).
-- The app is also compatible with more recent Intel Macs and macOS Big Sur but mirroring might not work as expected (testing was limited to a single Intel Mac with Intel UHD 630 running Big Sur).
-- The app is compatible with headless mode as well (this was tested on Intel).

-### Known issues

-Please take a look at the [list of known issues](https://github.com/waydabber/BetterDummy/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%22known+issue%22) before using the app or submitting an Issue.

-### Enhancements

-I am continuously working on improving the app.
-You can check out the [planned features and their status here](https://github.com/waydabber/BetterDummy/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3Aenhancement).

 ## Some notable articles about BetterDummy

 BetterDummy is now famous! :)